Colorado’s Home Equity Specialists · NMLS# 332039

 Yes.
 Using HELOC funds from your primary Colorado residence as a down payment on an investment property or mountain vacation home is one of the most popular strategies among Colorado homeowners.
 A $150,000 HELOC draw can provide a 20–25% down payment on a rental property in the Denver metro or a mountain condo in Breckenridge or Steamboat Springs.
 Because you only pay interest on the amount actually drawn, and HELOC rates are typically lower than investment property mortgage rates, this approach offers significant cost and flexibility advantages over traditional investment property financing.

 Colorado’s Home Values Have Done the Hard Work.
-Now Access What You’ve Built.
+Now Put Your Equity to Work.